cccbr/online-documents/content/docs/060-workflow/index.md

 #### Conversion by software

 The most common software for file conversion is [Pandoc](https://pandoc.org), which claims to be a universal document converter.
-This requires the program to be installed on your device - it is available for Macos, Windows or Linux.
+This requires the program to be installed on your device - it is available for MacOS, Windows or Linux.
 There is no graphical interface - it is operated through a terminal window.
 You may need advice on how to set up and use this.

 Figure 2 shows a short Word file (test-word.docx) used as a test: